Poppy Flowers of love and death

-in digital Oil Paintings on Art Canvas Prints by Wieslaw Sadurski.
+in digital oil paintings by Wieslaw Sadurski.

 Red poppies symbolize consolation in dying, reassurance in death.

-In Persian poetry red poppies are considered flowers of love.
-They are called eternal lovers.
+In Persian poetry red poppies are considered flowers of love, they are called eternal lovers.

 Poppy is a symbol of the people who died of love.